Arctic Council Indigenous Peoples Secretariat: Governing Board and staff

 A Governing Board, chosen from among the six indigenous peoples' groups that are permanent participants, directs the work of IPS and approves its annual work agenda.
 Permanent participants choose the Chair of the Governing Board, a position that rotates among the six indigenous groups.
 The current Chair, Ethel Blake, representing Gwich'in Council International, assumed the two-year post in 2017; the previous incumbent was Tommy Pedersen of the Saami Council, who had held the post since 2009.

 The working language for meetings of the IPS is English; official communications, however, are published in both English and Russian.
 The Executive Secretary is responsible for daily operations and for directing IPS staff.
 Workplace rules and regulations, as well as accounting and auditing procedures, follow Danish law.

-In September 2017, Anna Degteva replaced Elle Merete Omma as the executive secretary for the Indigenous Peoples´ Secretariat.